MaxwellGarceau/plagiarism-checker/README.md

 - Request is returned, handled, and then sent back to FE
 - FE displays output to user

+#### Error Handling
+The goal here is to handle our own user errors (no API key, invalid search text, etc) while also handling error responses such as invalid/expired auth token, empty response, etc from the API we're requesting data from.

 ### Admin page and user data management
 High level
 - Handles API token input from users and stores them